ActuallyZach/ComputerScience/README.md

 - Resources and stuff that I think are useful to learn to code

 ## Computer Science Principles
-1. Look through the CSP folder found above
+1. On the right of the screen click download zip file
-2. Download any files that you need or looks at them
+2. Open up the zip file
-3. Sauce my work
+3. Look through the zip file to find anything you need 4.Sauce my work
-4. Boom profit
+5. Boom profit

 ## Computer Science A
 1. Nothing yet sorry